Digipolitan/fastlane-ios-framework/fastlane/README.md

 This lane require **git flow** installed in your framework directory check documentation [here](https://github.com/nvie/gitflow)

-You will automatically be switched to release/X.X.X branch after this lane and your project/podsec version will be updated
+You will automatically be switched to release/X.X.X branch after this lane and your xcodeproj / podsec version will be updated

 #### How to install ?